JamesMcGuigan/ai-games/games/connectx/README.md

 empty squares when comparing against the bitmask.
 A bitmask containing only a single bit can be quickly detected using
 `log2() % 1 == 0`.

+Lines with multiple spaces on either end are rewarded by double counting, as three tokens in a row with spaces on one end will also match "2 in a row + 2 spaces" and "1 in a row + 3 spaces".

 Lines containing only a single player piece are discounted with a score of 0.1, compared to 1 for a multibit mask of player piece.

 An additional `double_attack_score` of 0.5 is given if any two gameover bitmasks happen to overlap by a single square.